 Thank you to all partners and participating MSMEs for their support and fruitful cooperation during the study!

-For more information, please visit the LINK
+For more information about IpMed, please visit the promotional video

 The EU co-funded project SMART was launched online on 24-25 June, 2020.
 Participants in the event included official delegates from 9 Indonesian and European universities, including representatives from Agora Institute.